-Message from the Vice President of Public Safety and Emergency Management
+Message from the Vice President for Campus Safety

 Department of Public Safety Staffing, Authority, and Jurisdiction

 Local and Other Law Enforcement Agencies

-The Clery Act 3
+The Clery Act 5

 Preparing the Annual Security Report

 Daily Crime Log

 Campus Security Authorities

-Reporting Criminal Offenses5
+Reporting Criminal Offenses g

 Silent Witness Reporting

 Missing Student Notification Policy

 Emergency Preparedness & Evacuation 8

-Timely Warning Policy1c
+Timely Warning Policy10

-Corporation Policy Statement on Equal Opportunity, Nondiscrimination and Affirmative Action
+Corporation Policy Statement on Equal Opportunity, Nondiscrimination and Affirmative Action10

-Campus Sex Crimes Prevention Act
+Campus Sex Crimes Prevention Act10

-Sexual And Gender-Based Misconduct Policy1
+Sexual And Gender-Based Misconduct Policy

 Sexual And Gender-Based Harassment, Sexual Assault, Intimate Partner Violence, and Stalking Policy1

 Understanding Public Safety's Response to Sexual Assault

-Student Violations of the Code of Student Conduct17
+Student Violations of the Code of Student Conduct

-Alcohol And Drug Policies And Disclosures 18
+Alcohol And Drug Policies And Disclosures

-Campus Safety

 Primary Prevention and Awareness Programs for all incoming students

+2ع Campus Safety

-Campus Crime Report
+Campus Crime Report 37,

-Statistics
+Statistics 40

-Appendices 47

-2023 Annual Fire Safety Report 126
+Appendices45

-The Department of Public Safety (DPS) is committed to the safety and security of Brown University, it's campus, our students, faculty, staff, and visitors.
+The Department of Public Safety (DPS) is committed to the safety and security of Brown University, it's campus, our students, alumni, faculty, staff, and visitors.
 Our approach to this work is influenced by our commitment to transparency, accountability, and working in partnership with our community.
-It is a responsibility we hold in the highest regard, and it is our pleasure to serve.
+It is a responsibility we hold in the highest regard and it is our pleasure to serve.

-A MESSAGE FROM THE VICE PRESIDENT OF PUBLIC SAFETY AND EMERGENCY MANAGEMENT
+A MESSAGE FROM THE VICE PRESIDENT FOR CAMPUS SAFETY

-The Annual Security Report and Annual Fire Safety Report is available to all members of the Brown Community.
-This report contains information on campus security, policies and procedures at Brown University, Clery reportable crime statistics reported to DPS and Providence Police, and Clery reportable fire statistics.
+The Annual Security Report from the Department of Public Safety is available to all members of the Brown Community.
+This report contains information on campus security, policies and procedures at Brown University, as well as certain crime statistics reported to DPS and Providence Police.